Ok, let’s do a quiz.

 So how do you greet the Poles in the end?
 Here are some basic rules that will help you navigate social encounters when you learn spoken Polish.

-- There are two formal ways of saying hello – dzień dobry & dobry wieczór – one for the bigger part of the day, one for the evening.
+- There are two formal ways of saying hello – dzień dobry & dobry wieczór – one for the bigger part of the day, one for the evening and night, although more and more people use only dzień dobry.
 They work when you don’t know the other person well, when the place is more business-like and when your relationship with the other person doesn’t get too deep, even though you might see each other often.
 Like in our example with a shop assistant and a bakery.

 - There is an informal way of saying hello – cześć – which you can always use with people you know in an informal scenario.
-But you can also try it with people you see quite often in a more relaxed environment, even though you don’t know them very well.
+But you can also try it with people you see quite often in a more relaxed environment, even though you don’t know them very well – especially if they’re more or less your age or younger.
 Like at a gym in the evening, when people care less about the formal address and more about their muscles.
-If you don’t think that’s ok, use the formal option, it’s always safe.
+If you’re not sure if that’s ok, use the formal option, it’s always safe.

 - You might have noticed there was not a lot of „How are you?” sentences in our quiz.
 The Polish language has plenty of those but the Polish speakers use them mainly when they really want to know how things are with the other person.
 Look again at the examples from the quiz – if you’re curious, say hello and something more, like Co słychać?
-(What’s up?).
-If you don’t want the extra knowledge, just say hello.
+(What’s up?) or Jak się masz?
+(How are you?).
+If you don’t need the extra knowledge, just say hello.

 Warning: this blog article expresses the opinion of the author.
-Of course, you can choose to do the exact opposite just for the fun of it.
+Of course, you can choose to do the exact opposite just for the fun of it (but be careful: some people, especially older than you, might find it confusing or slightly offensive if you use informal greetings with them).
 Or you can mix and match.
-You can play it safe or risk it, it’s really up to you.
-The best Polish language school will teach you plenty of context-appropriate greetings along with the consequences of their use.
-So check out the Polish online courses at Spoko Polish to learn the best conversation starters and much more.
+You can play it safe or risk it to overcome the barrier of formality, it’s really up to you.

 Written by Irka